-It's actually a thing the city is famous for – Montreal has a festival for everything.
-There’s one happening almost every other weekend of the year, even during the freezing cold winter months (and these guys have serious winters where temperatures hit an average low of -10°C / 14°F).
+It's actually a thing the city is famous for – Montreal has a festival for almost everything.
+There's one happening every other weekend of the year, even during the freezing cold winter months (and these guys have serious winters where temperatures hit an average low of -10°C / 14°F).

 Fierte Montreal Pride – August